-Enterprise Architect's powerful system engineering capability can be used to generate code for software, system and hardware description languages directly from behavioral models, such as StateMachine, Sequence and Activity diagrams.
+Enterprise Architect's powerful system engineering capability can be used to generate code for software, system and hardware description languages directly from behavioral models, such as StateMachine, Sequence (Interaction) and Activity diagrams.
 The supported languages include C(OO), C++, C#, Java, VB.Net, VHDL, Verilog and SystemC.

-Software code can be generated from StateMachine, Sequence and Activity diagrams, and hardware description languages from StateMachine diagrams.
+Software code can be generated from StateMachine, Sequence and Activity diagrams, and hardware description languages from StateMachine diagrams (using the Legacy State Machine templates).